AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/download-install-aem-sites-templates-cs.md

 >[!NOTE]
 >
-> Ensure all configurations are tested in a non-production environment before deploying to production. <br><br> Refer to the official [Deploying to AEM as a Cloud Service documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/overview) for additional details.
+> For Cloud Service setup, ensure all configurations are tested in a non-production environment before deploying to production. <br><br> Refer to the official [Deploying to AEM as a Cloud Service documentation](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/deploying/overview) for additional details.